Close

 Non-Economic Damages

 Truck accident victims often sustain severe injuries that profoundly impact their lives.
 Because of this, victims may be able to recover non-economic damages when they sue a negligent party.
 Proving the need for non-economic damages can be challenging, as these emotional losses have no inherent financial value.
-In order to show the emotional impact a negligent party’s actions have had on your life, an NYC truck accident lawyer may ask you to keep a journal or seek care from a therapist in the weeks and months following a crash.
+In order to show the emotional impact a negligent party’s actions have had on your life, our lawyers may ask you to keep a journal or seek care from a therapist in the weeks and months following a crash.
+Statements from mental health professionals, medical experts, and a victim’s close friends and family can aid in the recovery of non-economic damages.

-Non-economic damages can compensate NYC truck accident victims for emotional difficulties and mental struggles caused by a defendant’s negligence.
+Non-economic damages can compensate truck accident victims for emotional difficulties and mental struggles caused by a defendant’s negligence.
 For example, suppose you have experienced depression, anxiety, post-traumatic stress disorder, or other similar challenges after an accident.
-In that case, you may be able to recover non-economic damages in an NYC truck accident lawsuit.
-There is no cap on non-economic damages in New York, including NYC.
+In that case, you may be able to recover non-economic damages in a lawsuit.
+There is no cap on non-economic damages in New York.
+That said, compensation for pain and suffering is never promised and the chances that you will recover such compensation in a settlement without going to trial is low.

 Punitive Damages

-If a trucking company acted with gross negligence, causing your recent accident, you might be able to recover punitive damages in NYC.
-These damages are reserved for cases where a defendant went past normal negligence and acted recklessly or maliciously.
+If a trucking company acted with gross negligence, causing your recent accident, you might be able to recover punitive damages in New York City.
+These damages are reserved for cases where a defendant went past normal negligence and acted recklessly or maliciously when causing a victim’s injuries.
 For example, suppose a trucking company was aware of serious mechanical issues in a truck and cleared it for use.
-If those mechanical issues lead to your injuries, Punitive damages may be in play.
+If those mechanical issues lead to your injuries, punitive damages may be in play.
 It is important to note that these damages are not meant to compensate victims but to punish defendants.
-They are only available in certain cases, so ask your NYC truck accident lawyer if you are eligible to recover punitive damages.
+They are only available in certain cases, so ask our lawyers if you are eligible to recover punitive damages.

-Call Our NYC Trucking Injury Lawyers for a Free Case Consultation for Victims
+Call Our NYC Lawyers for a Free Case Consultation for Truck Accident Victims